erasmolpa-smart-org/github-management-terraform-demo/DOCUMENTATION.md

 8. **Enhanced Collaboration**:
     - *Description*: Promoting a collaborative and service-oriented approach to infrastructure management, fostering cross-team collaboration and knowledge sharing.
     - *Technical Approach*: Implement features such as automated notifications, documentation generation, and centralized communication channels to facilitate collaboration among teams.

-These assumptions and future improvements serve as a guideline for evolving the Terraform-based infrastructure management solution, addressing current needs while preparing for future enhancements and scalability.